Sunday, December 1, 2013

 Class size limited.
 First come, first served. register by clicking HERE

-Lunch will be served to those attending both classes as well as a 10% discount given on the combined total.
+as a 10% discount given on the combined total.
 You do not have to attend both!
-Sign up is individual for each class!
+Sign up is individual

 *PAYMENT PLANS AVAILABLE! e-mail me for special financing options.